Meet the Team

 Emily

-Emily is so excited for another great year of teaching dance and theater at TPAC!
+Emily is so excited for another great year at TPAC!
 Emily danced at Acton Boxborough Dance Center for 15 years, starting at age four.
+She studied all forms of dance, including ballet, tap, jazz, hip hop, modern, lyrical, and pointe.
 At AB Regional High School, Emily was very involved in Proscenium Circus, their theater group, as a performer, director, and student choreographer.
-She received a TAMY nomination for her work in “Mary Poppins”, and played Belle in “Beauty and the Beast.”
 Emily has a B.A. in Dance and Theatre from Muhlenberg College, with concentrations in Education, Choreography, and Performance Studies.
-She performed in numerous faculty and student productions, choreographed several mainstage pieces, and coordinated dance showcases.
-She was thrilled to work with Earl Mosley in “Unconquered” and has taken master classes from Dianne Walker, Aaron Tolson, Thelma Goldberg, and Ian Berg.
+She performed in numerous faculty and student productions, choreographed several mainstage pieces, and coordinated dance showcases, and was thrilled to work with Earl Mosley in “Unconquered.”
 At college, Emily was captain of the jazz team and a performing choreographer for both the jazz and tap teams.
 She also taught dance for the Muhlenberg Community Dance Center and completed an Arts Administration Internship at The Dance Complex in Cambridge.
-She performs with Dance Works Boston, a Boston-based dance company.
+She continues to perform and choreograph with DanceWorks Boston, a Boston-based dance company.
 Emily strives to create inclusive and engaging classes and shows that foster a love of performance.
 She cannot wait to get moving with everyone!

 Hannah